-The month of September has been declared Pain Awareness Month.
-Pain Awareness Month is a time when various organizations work to raise public awareness of issues in the area of pain and pain management.
+The month of September has been declared Pain Awareness Month, a time when various organizations work to raise public awareness of issues in the area of pain and pain management.

 The first Pain Awareness Month was in 2001, when the ACPA led a coalition of groups to establish September as Pain Awareness Month.
 ACPA established Partners for Understanding Pain and 80 organizations, both health care professionals and consumer groups, including the NAACP supported the effort.